Skip to content

 Asset Migration

-When migrating from Salesforce to HubSpot, you’ll need to consider several aspects of your existing setup, including users, properties, lists, automations, reports, campaigns, and email templates and sequences.
+When migrating from Salesforce to HubSpot, you’ll need to account for users, properties, lists, automations, reports, campaigns, and email templates and sequences.

 The Assets